Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Preference Learning Intervention

-\paragraph{Evaluation and Results} We evaluate the trained models on \textsc{FOR2107} to avoid contamination and naive improvements deriving from finetuning, as the preference dataset was constructed from \textsc{OASIS-3} outputs.
+\paragraph{Evaluation and Results} We fine-tune \texttt{Qwen2.5-VL-3B} using MPO.
+Training details are reported in Appendix~\ref{app:preference}.
+We then evaluate the trained model on \textsc{FOR2107} to avoid the naive improvements that would result from in-distribution finetuning, since the preference dataset was constructed from \textsc{OASIS-3} outputs.
 Table~\ref{tab:dpo_results} compares pre- and post-alignment F1 on \textsc{FOR2107}.
 Preference alignment has opposite effects on the two evaluation modes.
 In the text-only setting, performance improves substantially ($0.153 \rightarrow 0.459$, $+0.306$).
 In the full multimodal setting, performance drops ($0.728 \rightarrow 0.477$, $-0.251$).
-This pattern is consistent with the prompt-conditioned reasoning mode identified in our contrastive analysis: the unaligned model's strong multimodal performance was primarily driven by the preamble-activated deeper inference pathway, not by genuine integration of neuroimaging evidence.
-Preference alignment suppresses this pathway by collapsing both conditions toward a common level rather than selectively removing the dependence on irrelevant modalities.

-Crucially, the aligned model no longer produces outputs that reference MRI findings or brain parcellation, satisfying the primary objective of this intervention.
-However, both modes converge near the random baseline of 0.52 F1, exhibiting what we term a \emph{symmetry-without-recovery} effect: the modality gap closes not by lifting the weaker condition but by suppressing the stronger one.
-This suggests that the prompt-conditioned reasoning mode is entangled with the model's capacity for careful clinical inference, and lightweight preference alignment cannot disentangle the two.
+The aligned model no longer produces outputs that reference MRI findings or brain parcellation, satisfying the primary objective of this intervention.
+However, both modes converge below the unaligned multimodal 0.728.
+The alignment does not lift the weak mode up to the strong one.
+We hypothesize that the multimodal mode drop admits two accounts. \begin{itemize}[topsep=2pt, partopsep=0pt, parsep=0pt, itemsep=2pt, leftmargin=*] \item \textbf{Account 1 (entanglement).} The strong unaligned multimodal performance was driven by the reasoning mode activated by the preamble, identified in our contrastive analysis.
+MPO suppresses this mode together with the surface MRI-mention feature removed by design. \item \textbf{Account 2 (surface suppression).} MPO learned the MRI-suppression objective alone.
+The post-alignment F1 drop reflects the loss of a useful textual signal rather than the suppression of a deeper inference pathway. \end{itemize} We discuss the implications of both accounts in Appendix~\ref{app:preference}, where we characterize this trade-off as an open problem for preference alignment.